SAP-archive/cloud-espm-v2/README.md

 # Enterprise Sales Procurement Model (ESPM) Application

-ESPM (Enterprise Sales & Procurement Model) is reference application which demonstrates how to build applications on SAP HANA Cloud Platform (HCP) with the Java runtime.
-It also consumes application services like Persistence Service, Document Service, SAP Jam Service, API Management Service which is offered by the platform.
-The application User Interface (UI) is built with SAPUI5 framework and has SAP FIORI look and feel.
+The ESPM (Enterprise Sales & Procurement Model) application is a reference application which demonstrates how to build applications on SAP HANA Cloud Platform (HCP) with the Java runtime.
+The application also consumes and showcases services like the Persistence Service, Document Service, SAP Jam Collaboration, and API Management which are offered by the platform.
+The application User Interface (UI) is built with the SAPUI5 framework after the SAP Fiori design principles.

 # Business Scenario
 The business scenario is that of an eCommerce site that sells electronic products.

-- The Customers can order products and provide review on the products
+- The Customers can order products and provide reviews on the products.
 - The Retailer can then accept the sales orders created against orders created by customers.
 The Retailer can also update the product stock information.

 ![Usecase Diagram](/docs/images/ESPMUseCase.png?raw=true)